niplav/site/masturbation_and_attractiveness.md

 If it were true that abstinence from masturbation increased attractiveness to the opposite sex, evolutionary pressure would have selected men who abstain from masturbating, since they generate a higher number of offspring.
-This would be true regardless of the way in which abstinence from masturbation increases fitness, be it pheromones, microexpressions or any other reason.
+This would be true regardless of the specific way in which abstinence from masturbation increases fitness, be it pheromones, microexpressions or any other reason.
 Indeed, one could suppose that masturbation is reproductively beneficial, since it has apparently been selected for by natural and/or sexual selection. <!--TODO: search for examples of animal species masturbating, as well as the reasoning about the evolutionary reasons for masturbation-->

 Existing Literature
 -------------------